logicly-au/pmhc-mds-spec/doc/introduction.rst

 Introduction
 ============

-Version 4.0 introduces the recording of intake related activity (including activity for the Head to Health and AMHC programmes) in the PMHC MDS as part of the core  specification.
+Version 5.0 rebrands The Way Back to Universal Aftercare and includes it as part of the default specification instead of an extension.
+Version 5.0 also completes the rebranding of AMHC/HeadtoHealth to Medicare Mental Health Centre (MMHC) by retiring the AMHC Program Type and renaming the Head to Health Program Type to Head To Health Clinic.

-The new version 4 specification comprises 4 entirely new tables, and the revised collection occasion/measure tables that have been included in the the Wayback and HeadtoHelp extension specifications.
+The new version 5 specification comprises 7 entirely new tables for Universal Aftercare.
+These tables only need to be submitted where Episodes using the new '8: Universal Aftercare' Program Type are included.

-The new tables are :ref:`intake-data-elements`, :ref:`iar-dst-data-elements`,
+The new tables are :ref:`ua-episode-data-elements`, :ref:`ua-recommendation-out-data-elements`,
-:ref:`intake-episode-data-elements`,
-:ref:`service-contact-practitioner-data-elements`.
+:ref:`ua-critical-incident-data-elements`,
+:ref:`ua-plan-data-elements`,
+:ref:`ua-needs-identification-data-elements`,
+:ref:`sidas-data-elements`,
+:ref:`who5-data-elements`.

+********Flesh this out more***********
+New Veteran field on Episode table
+New Practitioner Reason for Override field on IAR-DST table

+AMHC Program Type retired
+Head to Health Program Type renamed to Head to Health Clinic

 .. _introduction-contexts:

 Contexts
 --------

-There are three contexts where data can be submitted using the version 4
+There are three contexts where data can be submitted using the version 5
 specification:

 1. Intake teams